 Prepare the Skin

-Telemetry nurse cleans the skin with soap and water if visibly dirty, and then removes any excess oil with an alcohol swab to prepare it.
+Because you’re an amazing telemetry nurse, you will clean the skin with soap and water if visibly dirty, and then remove any excess oil with an alcohol swab to prepare it.
 Once the skin is fully dry, then the sticky patches can be placed.

 How to Put Leads on a Patient

-Tele lead placement involves placing between 3 and 12 electrodes on the chest, stomach, legs, and arms.
-Correct placement is essential because incorrect electrode placement can lead to misdiagnosis or improper tracing.
+Tele lead placement involves placing between your 5 electrodes on the chest and upper abdomen area.
+Correct placement is essential because incorrect electrode placement can lead to improper tracing.

 Each sticky pad (electrode) is attached to a wire which is then attached to a small device that transmits data about the heart’s electrical activity to the centralized monitoring station.
-As the nurse, you’ll first apply the stick pad to the correct spots and then attach the lead with the wire to that pad.
+As the nurse, you’ll first apply the stick pad to the correct spots (like we just mentioned) and then attach the lead with the wire to that pad.

 Here are the correct heart monitor lead placement locations for a 5-lead cardiac monitor: